 *T1 (100:60:60 NPK kg ha-1); T2 (75:45:45 NPK kg ha-1); T3 (50:30:30 NPK kg ha-1); T4 (Control)

 Based on the present experimental findings, it was found that application of higher dose of nitrogen, phosphorus and potassium positively improved the fresh herb yield.
 Herb yield was highest in T1 (22.21 t ha-1) compared to other treatments with 25% and 50% reduced dose of fertilizer and the lowest yield (12.24 t ha-1) was in control.
 The increase in various growth parameters (plant height, number of leaves, number of primary and secondary branches and plant spread) showed a significant positive correlation with yield.
 This positive association of growth with yield might be the reason for increased yield.
-Availability of excess quantity of nutrients to plants enhanced photosynthetic leaf area surface which in turn favors crop vegetative growth and accumulation of secondary metabolites.
+Availability of excess quantity of nutrients to plants enhanced photosynthetic leaf area which in turn favors crop vegetative growth and accumulation of secondary metabolites.
 Similar results were reported by Rao et al. (1983), Munsi (1992), Anwar et al. (2010) and Kumar and Sood (2011), Shormin et al. (2009).

 CONCLUSION

 All the growth and yield parameters showed increasing trend along with increase in fertilizer concentration.
 In case of nitrogen, it plays a vital role in various physiological processes, main constituent of protein, plant growth hormones and protoplasm, which might have led to cell division and cell enlargement and promotes promotes leaves, stem and other vegetative part’s growth and development.
-Nitrogen also encourages the uptake and utilization of other nutrients including potassium, phosphorous and controls overall growth of plant [Bloom, A.J.
-2015 and Hemerly, A., 2016].
-Then the availability of phosphorus stimulates the photosynthesis, energy storage and helps in strengthening of root and potassium increases crop vigor and imparts disease resistance and more availability of these nutrients resulted in enhancing vegetative growth of crop.
+Nitrogen also encourages the uptake and utilization of other nutrients including potassium, phosphorous and controls overall growth of plant Then the availability of phosphorus stimulates the photosynthesis, energy storage and helps in strengthening of root and potassium increases crop vigor and imparts disease resistance and more availability of these nutrients resulted in enhancing vegetative growth of crop.
 Less or reduced vegetative growth of crop was found in control due to less availability of required nutrients (Kumar et al., 2010).
 Similar results were reported by Kumar and Sood (2011).
 Adoption of CA principles in the perennial horticulture cropping systems effectively manages soil health and offers a scope for crop diversification.

 REFERENCES